convisoappsec/conviso-docs/docs/tools/conviso-sbom/conviso-sbom.md

 Today, it is almost impossible to develop software without using third-party libraries.
 Many solutions have already been designed and transformed into libraries that we can use and adapt in our software.
 However, this reliance on external libraries poses risks to our applications, as these third-party components may contain vulnerabilities and/or have licenses that conflict with our own applications.

-A Software Bill of Materials (SBOM) helps us build an inventory of our dependencies, providing us with the necessary visibility into what components are included in our software.
+A Software Bill of Materials (SBOM) helps us build an inventory of our components, providing us with the necessary visibility into what components are included in our software.
 By utilizing an SBOM, organizations can:

 1. **Identify Vulnerabilities**: Organizations can easy see what components has vulnerabilities, quantity and cves related.